By Chris Manganiello

-- Water in the Chattahoochee River for about 5 million people—homeowners, industry and communities of all sizes from Helen to Atlanta to Cedar Springs.
+- Water in the Chattahoochee River for 5 million people—homeowners and communities of all sizes from Helen, Georgia to Gordon, Alabama.

-- About 800,000 acres of irrigated agriculture in Georgia’s potion of the Chattahoochee. and Flint river basins, and the Georgia’s $14 billion farm gate value of all food and fiber commodities.
+- About 800,000 acres of irrigated agriculture in Georgia’s portion of the Chattahoochee and Flint River basins, and a big slice of Georgia’s $14 billion farm gate value of all food and fiber commodities grown in-state.

 - Millions in recreation dollars generated on Lake Lanier, at Columbus’ whitewater course, and in the sport fishing industry.

 - Water necessary for energy generation and industrial production.

-- This isn’t really about which state wins or loses.
-This is about community health and economic sustainability in communities spanning three states.
+This isn’t really about which state wins or loses.
+This is about community health and economic sustainability for all impacted communities spanning three states.

-- In 2011, the Eleventh Circuit Court of Appeals reversed the federal district court decision, ruling that water supply is an authorized purpose of Lanier, on par with hydropower, navigation, and flood control.
-The appellate court vacated the lower court’s decision, and instead gave the Corps just one year to determine the extent to which it could operate Lanier to meet water supply and the other authorized purposes.
+- In 2011, the Eleventh Circuit Court of Appeals reversed the 2009 federal district court decision, ruling that water supply is an authorized purpose of Lake Lanier, on par with hydropower, navigation, and flood control.
+Furthermore, the appeals court gave the Corps one year to determine the extent to which it could operate Lake Lanier to meet water supply needs in addition to the other authorized purposes.

-- In 2013, Florida took the dispute to the U.S. Supreme Court, alleging that Georgia was using too much water, and that Florida suffered economic and ecological harm as a result, and requesting equitable apportionment of the waters in ACF Basin.
-The Supreme Court agreed to hear the case [Supreme Court docket here], and appointed a special attorney known as a Special Master to oversee and manage the case.
-After nearly three years of discovery and depositions [Special Master docket here], a six-week trial took place in Maine between Halloween and Christmas in 2016.
-After the states wrapped up their cases, Special Master Ralph Lancaster made his recommendation on February 14, 2017.
+- In 2013, Florida took the dispute to the U.S. Supreme Court, alleging that Georgia was using too much water, that Florida suffered economic and ecological harm as a result, and requesting equitable apportionment of the waters in ACF Basin.
+The Supreme Court agreed to hear the case [Supreme Court docket here], and appointed a special attorney known as a Special Master to oversee and manage the case, which is ongoing.

 Florida clearly failed to win over the Special Master.
-And so did Georgia.
-The Special Master believes there is legitimacy to Florida’s complaint that Georgia’s agricultural water management policies are ineffective.
-In the Special Master’s words, agricultural water use has been “largely unrestrained.”
+But so did Georgia.
+Lancaster was persuaded by Florida’s allegations that Georgia’s agricultural water management policies were ineffective and led to waste.
+In the Special Master’s words, Georgia’s agricultural water use has been “largely unrestrained.”
 Days before the October trial commenced, Georgia Governor Nathan Deal created an Agricultural Permitting Compliance Task Force to evaluate the state’s water withdrawal regulatory process.
 And in an unprecedented set of actions, the Georgia Environmental Protection Division (EPD) began issuing dozens of “notices of violations” to agricultural water withdrawal permit holders.

 Florida Responds to the Special Master

-On May 31, 2017 the state of Florida filed “Exceptions to Report of the Special Master,” and argued that the Court may find in its favor regardless of whether or not the U.S. Army Corps of Engineers is a party to the case.
-However, the Special Master in recommending a finding against Florida held that the Corps’ supervening operations in the ACF Basin could not guarantee additional flows to the Sunshine State even if an equitable apportionment was made and Georgia was forced to further restrict water usage.
+On May 31, 2017, the state of Florida filed “Exceptions to Report of the Special Master,” and argued that the Court may find in its favor regardless of whether or not the U.S. Army Corps of Engineers is a party to the case.
+In his recommendation, the Special Master ruled against Florida in large part because he found that the Corps’ operations in the ACF Basin would likely prevent additional flows into the Sunshine State even if an equitable apportionment was made and Georgia was forced to further restrict water usage.

 Water and Agriculture in Georgia

-Florida’s “Exceptions” brief again identified Georgia’s agricultural water use in the lower Flint and Chattahoochee rivers as poorly regulated and as example of the harm Florida seeks a remedy for.
+Florida’s “Exceptions” brief again identified Georgia’s agricultural water use in the lower Flint and Chattahoochee rivers as poorly regulated and as example of the harm from which Florida seeks a remedy.
 In pre-trial briefs, Florida accused Georgia’s farmers, producers, and growers of illegally irrigating up to 90,000 acres of farmland.
-In response and as noted above, EPD began issuing notices of violation to permit holders in the lower Flint River basins alleged to be withdrawing water without a permit or irrigating more acreage than specified in their permits.
+In response and as noted above, EPD began issuing notices of violation to ag operators in the lower Flint River basin alleged to be withdrawing water without a permit or irrigating more acreage than specified in their permits.

-While the Agricultural Permitting Compliance Task Force results and recommendations have not been publicly released, in June 2017, the Governor’s office announced plans to increase funding for EPD’s agricultural water withdrawal metering program.
+While the Agricultural Permitting Compliance Task Force results and recommendations were never publicly released, in June 2017, the Governor’s office announced plans to increase funding for EPD’s agricultural water withdrawal metering program.
 The program has existed since 2003 and installed thousands of meters all over the state.
-Now the state will inject $10.5 million into the program to install thousands of additional water withdrawal meters and specifically target un-metered withdrawal points in the Flint and Suwannee River basins, which both ultimately flow into Florida.
+Now the state will inject $20 million into the program to install thousands of additional water withdrawal meters and specifically target un-metered withdrawal points in the Flint and Suwannee River basins, which both ultimately flow into Florida.

 You can read more about this topic in a Georgia Water Coalition report: Watering Georgia: The State of Water and Agriculture in Georgia.
 The 2017 report highlights the history, economics, water demand trends and forecasts, and regulatory nature of irrigated agriculture in Georgia.
-Watering Georgia also takes a look at irrigation in neighboring states.
-Additionally, the report offers recommendations for how the Georgia can avoid future conflict and ensure there is enough water for all water users and the environment.
+The report offers recommendations for how the Georgia can avoid future conflict and ensure there is enough water for all water users and the environment.
 You can find the full report online.

 The Supreme Court heard oral arguments in the case on January 8, 2018.
-On June 27, 2018, the U.S. Supreme Court issued its opinion of Florida v Georgia.
+On June 27, 2018, the Court issued an opinion in the Florida v Georgia trial.
 The opinion says [read it here]:

 - The court needs more information before it can render a final opinion.
 That means the case is going back to the Special Master for more work.